-- (i) 99 % of the share capital of these companies are commercially registered under the name of the Company and 1% is registered in the name of Salam Group O.P.C., a subsidiary of the Company. - (ii) The operations and activities of Salam Arabia Trading Establishment Kuwait are currently on hold. - (iii) 30% of the share capital of Salam Studio & Stores W.L.L.
+- (i) 99 % of the share capital of these companies are commercially registered under the name of the Company and 1% is registered in the name of Salam Group W.L.L., a Group entity. - (ii) The operations and activities of Salam Arabia Trading Establishment Kuwait, Gulf Facility Management W.L.L. and Gulf Industries for Refrigeration and Catering Company W.L.L. are currently on hold.

+- (iii) 30% of the share capital of Salam Studio and Stores W.L.L.
 Muscat was commercially registered under the name of an Omani national.
-The ownership structure of this entity changed during the year to become 99% owned by the Company and 1% owned by Salam Studio and Stores W.L.L., a subsidiary wholly owned by the Company. - (iv) 50% of the share capital of Salam Trading Enterprises Jordan was commercially registered in the name of a Jordanian national.
-The ownership structure of this entity changed during the year 2014 to become 50% owned by Salam Group W.L.L. and Salam Studio and Stores W.L.L.
-Jordan, both subsidiaries wholly owned by the Company.
-The operations and activities of Salam Trading Enterprises recommenced during 2013. - (v) This company (subsidiary) has a 30% interest in a joint operation.
-Since no financial statements were prepared for this Joint Operation for the years ended 31 December 2014 and 31 December 2015, the subsidiary did not recognise its share of the joint operation's assets, liabilities, revenues and expenses for these years respectively.

-(b) Details of changes in Group's subsidiaries during the year are as follows:
+The ownership structure of this entity changed during 2015 to become 99% owned by the Company and 1% owned by Salam Studio and Stores W.L.L., a Group entity. - (iv) 50% of the share capital of Salam Trading Enterprises Jordan was commercially registered in the name of a Jordanian national.
+The ownership structure of this entity changed during the year 2014 to become 50% each owned by Salam Group W.L.L. and Salam Studio and Stores W.L.L.
+Jordan, both subsidiaries wholly owned by the Company. - (b) Details of changes in Group's subsidiaries during the year are as follows: